votinginfoproject/vip-specification/docs/xml/elements/electoral_district.rst

 ElectoralDistrict
 =================

-The ``ElectoralDistrict`` object represents the geographic area in which a single contest is held.
-Examples of ``ElectoralDistrict`` include: statewide, congressional district, a state senate district, and a fire district.
-The geographic area that comprises a ``ElectoralDistrict`` is defined by which precinct or precinct splits link to the ``ElectoralDistrict``.
+The ``ElectoralDistrict`` object represents the geographic area in which contests are held.
+Examples of ``ElectoralDistrict`` include: "the state of Maryland", "Virginia's 5th Congressional District", or "Union School District".
+The geographic area that comprises a ``ElectoralDistrict`` is defined by which precincts link to the ``ElectoralDistrict``.

 +---------------------+--------------------------------+------------+----------+--------------------------------+----------------------------+
 | Tag                 | Data Type                      | Required?  | Repeats? |Description                     |Error Handling              |